Professor Anthony (Tony) Turner

 Professor Turner's name is synonymous with the field of Biosensors and in 2010 he joined IFM-Linköping to create a new Centre for Biosensors and Bioelectronics.
 His previous thirty-five year academic career in the UK culminated in the positions of Principal of Cranfield University at Silsoe and Distinguished Professor of Biotechnology.

 He held a personal chair in Biosensor Technology at Cranfield University from 1989, where he has also had responsibility for leveraging Cranfield University's IP via spin outs and licensing.
 He is now an Emeritus Professor at Cranfield.
-He has a number of honorary and visiting positions elsewhere including Visiting Professor at the University of Florence, Italy and Chonbuk National University, Korea; permanent Adjunt Professor at Jiansu University in China.
-Honorary Consultant Clinical Scientist at the Gloucestershire NHS Trust in the UK and Advisory Board Member for Tokyo University of Agriculture and Technology , Japan and Catalan Institute of Nanotechnology and member of the Court of Cranfield University and Bedforshire University.
+He has a number of honorary and visiting positions elsewhere including Visiting Professor at the University of Florence, Italy and Chonbuk National University, Korea; permanent Adjunt Professor at Jiansu University in China; Honorary Consultant Clinical Scientist at the Gloucestershire NHS Trust in the UK; Advisory Board Member for Tokyo University of Agriculture and Technology , Japan; and is a member of the Court of both Cranfield University and Bedforshire University.

 In the UK, he was elected a Fellow of the Royal Society of Chemistry in 1996, invited to Fellowship of the Institute of Biology in 1999 and the Institute of Physics in 2006.
 He was awarded a Higher Doctorate (DSc) for his exceptional contribution to biosensors by the University of Kent in 2001 and an Honorary DSc by the University of Bedfordshire in 2008, where he served as a Governor for six years.
 He was admitted to the USA National Academy of Engineering in 2006, for his work on glucose sensors, environmental monitors and synthetic recognition molecules.
 He won the Royal Society of Chemistry (UK) Theophilus Redwood Medal for Analytical Science in 2011 and was elected to the Royal Swedish Academy of Engineering Science (IVA) in 2013.
 In 2016, he was awarded the Ukraine's highest academic distinction, the Vernadsky Gold Medal, for his outstanding achievements in the field of bioelectronics, and also the Datta Medal by the Federation of European Biochemical Societies (FEBS) for his outstanding achievements in the field of Biochemistry.